Australians

-Overview

-The majority of Australians or their ancestors immigrated within the past four centuries, with the exception of the indigenous population and others from outlying islands who became Australian through expansion of the country.

-Australians are referred to as "Aussies", or "Antipodeans" by those in the northern hemisphere.

-The primary law governing nationality regulations is the Australian Citizenship Act 2007, which came into force on 1 July 2007.
-Regulations apply to all states and territories of Australia.
-All persons born in Australia before 20 August 1986 were automatically citizens at birth regardless of the nationalities of their parents.
-Individuals born in the country after that date receive Australian citizenship at birth if at least one of their parents is an Australian citizen or permanent resident.
-Foreign nationals may be granted citizenship after living in the country for at least four years while holding permanent residency and showing proficiency in the English language.

 History

 The Colony of New South Wales was established by the Kingdom of Great Britain in 1788, with the arrival of the First Fleet, and five other colonies were established in the 19th century, now forming the six present-day Australian states.
-Large-scale immigration occurred following a series of gold rushes in the 1850s and after the First and Second World Wars, with many post-World War II migrants coming from Southern and Eastern Europe.
+Large-scale immigration occurred following a series of gold rushes in the 1850s and after the First and Second World Wars, with many post-World War II migrants coming from Southern Europe, Eastern Europe and The Middle East.
 Since the end of the White Australia policy in 1973, immigrants to Australia have come from around the world, and from Asia in particular.

 The predominance of the English language, the existence of a parliamentary system of government drawing upon the Westminster system, constitutional monarchy, American constitutionalist and federalist traditions, Christianity as the dominant religion, and the popularity of sports including cricket, rugby football and tennis are evidence of a significant Anglo-Celtic heritage derived from the descendants of early settlers who form an ancestral group known as Anglo-Celtic Australians.
 As a result of many shared linguistic, historical, cultural and geographic characteristics, Australians have often identified closely with New Zealanders in particular.
 Australian citizenship prior to 1949 was a social, moral, and political concept.
 Prior to the introduction of Australian citizenship, Australians had the status of "British subjects".
 The High Court of Australia in Potter v Minahan (1908) stated that "Although there is no Australian nationality as distinguished from British nationality, there is an Australian species of British nationality."